Skip to main content

 Note

-If a string metric is not reported in a heartbeat interval, the previously reported value will not be overwritten by Memfault's backend.
+If a string metric is not reported in a Heartbeat interval, the previously reported value will not be overwritten by Memfault's backend.
 This can be used for bandwidth optimization by only reporting values on bootup or when they change.

-For SDK versions 0.42.0 and above, if an integer metric is not set in a heartbeat interval, a null value is sent and ignored by Memfault's backend.
+For SDK versions 0.42.0 and above, if an integer metric is not set in a Heartbeat interval, a null value is sent and ignored by Memfault's backend.
 For SDK versions before 0.42.0, a value of 0 is sent and recorded.

 Including Sampled Values in a Heartbeat

-memfault_metrics_heartbeat_collect_data() is called at the very end of each heartbeat interval.
+memfault_metrics_heartbeat_collect_data() is called at the very end of each Heartbeat interval.

-By default, this is a weak empty function, but you will want to implement it if there's data you want to sample and include in a heartbeat (i.e. recorded RSSI, battery level, stack high water marks, etc).
+By default, this is a weak empty function, but you will want to implement it if there's data you want to sample and include in a Heartbeat (i.e. recorded RSSI, battery level, stack high water marks, etc).

-The MainTaskStackHwm we are tracking in this guide is a good example of how to make use of this function.
+The main_task_stack_hwm we are tracking in this guide is a good example of how to make use of this function.

 #include "memfault/metrics/platform/overrides.h"